 Larry Slawson received his Master's Degree from UNC Charlotte.
 He has 15+ years of experience with dogs and various pets.

-Throughout the world, there exists only a handful of dog breeds that can be consistently described as affectionate, playful, and fun-loving.
+Around the globe, there exists only a handful of dog breeds that can be consistently described as affectionate, playful, and fun-loving.
 One of these dogs is the Spinone Italiano.